 - Consider slightly lightening your images.
-This still won't let you print out of gamut colors in their full vividness but most images can benefit from a bit of brightening.
+This still won't let you print out of gamut colors in their full vividness, but most images can benefit from a bit of brightening.
 That way you can avoid dark images and your colors may look a bit brighter in the printed book.

 - Always order and review a single proof copy before you order multiple copies at once or make it available for sale to others.
-A proof copy's just a single Blurb-printed copy of your book.
+A proof copy is just a single Blurb-printed copy of your book.
 That way you can see any potential color shifts (and also catch overlooked typos, blurry images, or other issues related to the content of your book).

-- If you own Photoshop and are wiling to invest in the time and hardware required to properly calibrate a monitor, you can learn about color management and set up a color managed workflow to soft proof your images.
+- If you own Adobe® Photoshop® and are wiling to invest in the time and hardware required to properly calibrate a monitor, you can learn about color management and set up a color managed workflow to soft proof your images.
 However, that's not feasible for most people as it requires tools the average person may not have.

-Original image with a vivid, out of gamut blue sky.
+Here's the original image with a vivid, out of gamut blue sky.

-What the image may look like in print.
+This is what the image may look like in print.